Polar Coding for Non-Stationary Channels: Fast Polarization for Non-Stationary Channels

 Motivated by the quantization of $[0,1]$ described in Definition \ref{quant-def}, the function $h(z)$ for $z \in (0,1)$ is defined as follows:

-where $g(z_1,z_2)$ is defined in \eq{g-def} and $\lambda=c=0.1$ is used for numerical evaluation purposes.
+where $g(z_1,z_2)$ is defined in \eq{g-def}.
+The numerical analysis of the speed of polarization and its dependence on $\lambda$ and $c$ is discussed in Section\,\ref{sec:new}.

 It can be shown that $h(z)$ is continuous and bounded while its derivative is also bounded.
 Note that the right and the left derivatives may not be the same for $z = c$ and $z=1-c$, however, it does not affect the argument.
 Then, \be{eta-def} \eta\,\deff\, -\log \sup_{z \in (0,1)} h(z) \ee can be numerically estimated by quantizing $(0,1)$ with fine enough resolution.
 Also, note that $\eta$ depends on the parameter $b$ in the definition of $f(z) = z^b(1-z)^b$ and can be optimized by picking a proper $b$.
+In our analysis of the speed of polarization in this section and the scaling exponent of the constructed capacity-achieving codes in the next section we just need to assume that $\eta > 0$.
 Intuitively, larger $\eta$ leads to a larger speed of polarization.
-Using a numerical evaluation, we pick $b = 0.72$.
-Then $\eta$ is estimated to be $0.1391$.
-For illustration purposes, $h(z)$ is shown in Figure\,\ref{plot1} for $b = 0.72$.
+A more elaborate analysis of the numerical estimations of $\eta$ will be provided in Section\,\ref{sec:new}.